MisbahAN/PropComp-AI/README.md

-# Property Recommendation System
+# PropComp AI

-A machine learning system that identifies and explains the best comparable properties for real estate appraisals.
+A machine learning "Property Recommendation" system that identifies and explains the best comparable properties for real estate appraisals.
 Built during the first sprint of Headstarter SWE Residency.

 ## Project Overview